 You can create notes to add on an iPhone, iPad, and even Apple Watch.
 The app can also remember the location where you created the note.
 To help organize all of your information, the app offers an inbox and archive, along with the ability to create custom categories.

 There’s no need to open the app to access the information, as you can use Siri or a Today widget.
 All clipboard data and notes are accessible on the app without an internet connection.

 SnipNotes offers a seven-day free trial to take advantage of all of the app’s features.
 If you want to continue using it after that, you can unlock complete functionality for a one-time purchase.

 Along with an iOS and iPadOS app, there is a Mac version of the SnipNotes.
 This means you can access all the information thanks to iCloud sync.

 Expand Your iPhone Clipboard’s Capabilities

-Even though the built-in iPhone clipboard is just a basic way to store one piece of information to share between different apps, these third-party apps can help your iPhone become more useful in your daily activities.
+Even though the built-in iPhone clipboard is just a basic way to share one piece of information across apps, these third-party apps can help your iPhone become more useful in your daily activities.